-- (xi) the ISDA Clearstream 2016 Security Agreement (the "Clearstream Security Agreement") and the Novation Agreement (the "Clearstream Security Agreements Japanese Amendments"); - (xii) the ISDA Clearstream 2016 Collateral Transfer Agreement (NY Law) (the "Clearstream NY CTA") and the CBL Services Novation Agreement (the "Clearstream CTA Japanese Amendments"; and together with the Clearstream Security Agreement Japanese Amendments, the "Clearstream Japanese Amendments"); and - (xiii) the ISDA Clearstream 2016 Collateral Transfer Agreement (Multi-Regime) (the "Clearstream Multi-Regime CTA"), in each case, when entered into to provide credit support for transactions ("Transactions") entered into pursuant to an ISDA master agreement1 (the "Master Agreement").
+- (ix) the ISDA Euroclear Collateral Transfer Agreement (NY Law) (the "Euroclear NY CTA") and the Recommended Amendment Provisions for the Euroclear Collateral Transfer Agreements with respect to Japanese Collateral (the "Euroclear CTA Japanese Amendments"; and together with the Euroclear Security Agreement Japanese Amendments, the "Euroclear Japanese Amendments"); - (x) the ISDA Euroclear Collateral Transfer Agreement (Multi-Regime) (the "Euroclear Multi-Regime CTA"); - (xi) the ISDA Clearstream 2016 Security Agreement (the "Clearstream Security Agreement") and the Novation Agreement (the "Clearstream Security Agreements Japanese Amendments"); - (xii) the ISDA Clearstream 2016 Collateral Transfer Agreement (NY Law) (the "Clearstream NY CTA") and the CBL Services Novation Agreement (the "Clearstream CTA Japanese Amendments"; and together with the Clearstream Security Agreement Japanese Amendments, the "Clearstream Japanese Amendments"); and - (xiii) the ISDA Clearstream 2016 Collateral Transfer Agreement (Multi-Regime) (the "Clearstream Multi-Regime CTA"), in each case, when entered into to provide credit support for transactions ("Transactions") entered into pursuant to an ISDA master agreement2 (the "Master Agreement").

-Capitalised terms used herein that are not defined shall have the meanings ascribed to such terms in the ISDA Master Agreements or the relevant Credit Support Document, as applicable.
+Capitalised terms used herein that are not defined shall have the meanings ascribed to such terms in the ISDA Master Agreements, or the relevant Credit Support Document, Clearstream Documents or Euroclear Documents, as applicable.